kexiZeroing/kexiZeroing.github.io/src/blog/pixel-resolution-fps.md

 1. Style: Calculate the styles that apply to the elements.
 2. Layout: Generate the geometry and position for each element.
-3. Paint: Fill out the pixels for each element into layers.
+3. Paint: Fill out the pixels for each element.
-4. Composite: Draw the layers to the screen.
+4. Composite: Separate the elements into layers and draw the layers to the screen.

 When you animate something on a page that has already loaded these steps have to happen again.
 For example, if you animate something that changes layout, the paint and composite steps also have to run again.
 Animating something that changes layout is therefore more expensive than animating something that only changes compositing.